Betcha Say That

 "Betcha Say That" is a song from 1987 performed by Gloria Estefan and Miami Sound Machine from their 1987 album, Let It Loose.
 It was written by Larry Dermer, Joe Galdo and Rafael Vigil.

 Released as the second single from Let It Loose, "Betcha Say That" was not among Estefan's bigger hits of the 1980s, peaking at #36 on the Billboard Hot 100 chart in October 1987.
 It was more successful on the Billboard adult contemporary chart, where the song reached #19.
 In the UK, the single was released in September 1987 and reached #192.

 In the US, a single remix was released on 7", and an extended remix was released on a 12" single.

-The song was not selected for inclusion on the singer's 1992 greatest hits album.
+The song was not selected for inclusion on the singer's 1992 greatest hits album, but did appear on the limited "3.0" edition of The Essential Gloria Estefan.